0xPARC/0xparc-intro-book/src/kzg.typ

 == Root check

-To make PLONK work, we're going to need a small variant of the multi-opening protocol for KZG commitments (@multi-openings), which we call _root-check_ (not a standard name).
+To make PLONK work, we are going to need a small variant of the multi-opening protocol for KZG commitments (@multi-openings), which we call _root check_ (not a standard name).
-Here's the problem statement:
+Here is the problem statement:

 #problem[
   Suppose one had two polynomials $P_1$ and $P_2$,